hl7au/au-fhir-base/pages/_includes/au-patient-summary.md

 	* Optional DVA card colour identifier type
 1. Optional Concession Card Number (as Identifier)
 	* Choice (Identifier.type) - Health Care Card, Pensioner Concession Card, Commonwealth Seniors Health Card
+1. Optional One or More Medical Record Numbers (as Identifer)
+1. Optional One of More Private Health Insurance Member Number (as Identifier)
 1. Optional Indigenous Status (as Extension)
 1. Optional Close the Gap Registration (as Extension)
 1. Optional Birth Time (as Extension)